 TABLE 4 (Posterior Uveitis, without vasculitis) Toxocariasis Toxoplasmosis Leukemia Tuberculosis Intraocular Foreign Body Vogt-Koyanagi Harada Syndrome

-TABLE 5 (POSTERIOR UVEITIS, with vasculitis) Posterior Uveitis with vasculitis Cytomegalovirus HSV/VZV Inflammatory bowel disease Syphilis Bechet’s disease Systemic lupus erythematosus Kowasaki’s disease Sarcoidosis Polyarteritis nodosa Wegener’s granulomatosis
+TABLE 5 (POSTERIOR UVEITIS, with vasculitis) Posterior Uveitis with vasculitis Cytomegalovirus HSV/VZV Inflammatory bowel disease Syphilis Bechet’s disease Systemic lupus erythematosus Kowasaki’s disease Sarcoidosis Polyarteritis nodosa Granulomatosis with Polyangiitis (formerly called Wegener’s)

 TABLE 6 (most common causes of Uveitis in infants) Herpes Simplex Virus Toxocara Congenital Loes Retinoblastoma

 TABLE 7 (most common causes of Uveitis in Toddlers/School Children) Toxocariasis Toxoplasmosis Leukemia Vogt-Koyanagi Harada Syndrome Diffuse Unilateral Sclerosing Neuroretinitis Juvenile Rheumatoid Arthritis